Packet switching: RETD

 Red Especial de Transmisión de Datos (RETD) was a network developed by Compañía Telefónica Nacional de España.
 It became operational in 1972 and thus was the first public network.

 SCANNET

 "The experimental packet-switched Nordic telecommunication network SCANNET was implemented in Nordic technical libraries in the 1970s, and it included first Nordic electronic journal Extemplo.
 Libraries were also among first ones in universities to accommodate microcomputers for public use in the early 1980s."

 SITA HLN

 SITA is a consortium of airlines.
-Its High Level Network (HLN) became operational in 1969 at about the same time as ARPANET.
-It carried interactive traffic and message-switching traffic.
+Its High Level Network (HLN) became operational in 1969.
+Although organised to act like a packet-switching network, it still used message switching.
 As with many non-academic networks, very little has been published about it.

 SRCnet/SERCnet

 A number of computer facilities serving the Science Research Council (SRC) community in the United Kingdom developed beginning in the early 1970s.
 Each had their own star network (ULCC London, UMRCC Manchester, Rutherford Appleton Laboratory).
 There were also regional networks centred on Bristol (on which work was initiated in the late 1960s) followed in the mid-late 1970s by Edinburgh, the Midlands and Newcastle.
 These groups of institutions shared resources to provide better computing facilities than could be afforded individually.
 The networks were each based on one manufacturer's standards and were mutually incompatible and overlapping.
 In 1981, the SRC was renamed the Science and Engineering Research Council (SERC).
 In the early 1980s a standardisation and interconnection effort started, hosted on an expansion of the SERCnet research network and based on the Coloured Book protocols, later evolving into JANET.